corth-lang/Corth/standards.md

         while //// This is where 'end' jumps to.

           //// This part is run BEFORE condition is checked.
 This is why it can be used for 'do-while' loops.
-          <code> ...

           //// This is the condition.
 Note that this is just a part of the code above, that returns a bool for 'do'.
-Because of that, condition could definititly be returned before other codes are run.
+Because of that, condition could definitily be returned before any other code is run.
           <condition> ...

         do    //// Check if the value is true and if not; jump to the location AFTER 'end', breaking the loop.

           //// This code will run AFTER condition is checked.
-This part can also contain 'break', which (just like do) jumps to the location after 'end'.
+This part can also contain 'break', which (just like 'do') jumps to the location after 'end'.
           <code> ...

         end   //// Jump back to 'while'.